skeeto/skewer-mode/README.md

 ## REPL

-A REPL into the browser can be created with `M-x skewer-repl`.
+A REPL into the browser can be created with `M-x skewer-repl`, or C-c C-z.
 This should work just like a console within the browser.
 Messages can be logged to this REPL with `skewer.log()` (just like `console.log()`).

 Results of expressions evaluated in the REPL are printed more verbosely than in the minibuffer, when possible.
 This may help in